dputhier/pygtftk/docs/source/ologram.rst

 ologram_modl_treeify
 ~~~~~~~~~~~~~~~~~~~~~~

-**Description:** visualize n-wise enrichment results as a tree by showing strength of association between sets (based on S p-val).
-Sort of a correlation network.
+**Description:** Visualize n-wise enrichment results (OLOGRAM-MODL) as a tree of combinations.
+Works on the result (tsv file) of an OLOGRAM analysis called with --more-bed-multiple-overlap.
-Will also give a tree of combinations.

-Hmm now it gives only the tree of combinations, that first tree is actually garbage I think.

-Works on the result (tsv file) of an ologram call with --multiple-overlap

-SHOW THE RESULT HERE QUICKLY ON SIMPLE_07

-label is optional

-SAY IT IS THE PREFERRED REPRESENTATINO FOR OLOGRAM multiple overlap results

-Remember that you can EDIT the tsv before passing it to ologram_modl_treeify, for example keeping only the combinations you want
+We recommend this representation.
+The tsv file can be edited before passing it to the command, for example by keeping only the combinations you are interested in.

+On the graph, S designated the total number of basepairs in which this combinations is encountered in the real data.
+Fold change gives the ratio with the number of basepairs in the shuffles, with the associated Negative Binomial p-value.

-.. command-output:: gtftk ologram_merge_stats -h
+.. command-output:: gtftk ologram_modl_treeify -i multiple_overlap_trivial_ologram_stats.tsv -o ./results/treeified.pdf -l ThisWasTheNameOfTheQuery
 	:shell:
-# Grab newest tsv file and turn it into a tree to visualize the results
-gtftk ologram_modl_treeify -i ologram_result.tsv -o ./results/treeified.pdf -l ThisWasTheNameOfTheQuery

-SHOW A QUICK EXAMPLE !!!!!

 .. raw:: html